cran/latentcor/README.md

 No R software package is currently available that allows accurate and fast correlation estimation from mixed variable data in a unifying manner.
 The R package [`latentcor`](https://CRAN.R-project.org/package=latentcor), introduced here, thus represents the first stand-alone R package for computation of latent correlation that takes into account all variable types (continuous/binary/ordinal/zero-inflated), comes with an optimized memory footprint, and is computationally efficient, essentially making latent correlation estimation almost as fast as rank-based correlation estimation.

+**Multi-linear interpolation:** Earlier versions of `latentcor` used multi-linear interpolation based on functionality of R package [`chebpol`](https://cran.r-project.org/package=chebpol) written by Simen Gaure.
+This functionality is needed for faster computations of latent correlations with approximation method.
+However, `chebpol` was removed from CRAN on 2022-02-07.
+The current version of `latentcor` reuses the multi-linear interpolation part of the  `chebpol` (provided under Artistic-2 license) integrated directly within `latentcor`.
+To cite multi-linear interpolation only, please use original [`chebpol`](https://cran.r-project.org/package=chebpol).

+**Accuracy:** The approximation method for ternary/ternary, truncated(zero-inflated)/ternary, and ternary/binary cases are less accurate close to boundary (zero proportions) due to size limitations of CRAN packages on the pre-stored grid.
+If higher accuracy is desired and original method is computationally prohibitive, latencor is also available as [Python package](https://pypi.org/project/latentcor/) with [Github development python version](https://github.com/mingzehuang/latentcor_py)

 ## Installation